 With an upper constructed entirely of fabric, it's no surprise that the Terradora did not score very highly in the durability metric.
 The seams that run along the sides of the toe box are reinforced, but not enough to keep from wear to occur along the line where the foot flexes in step.
 The light feel of the boot comes at a price, and that is longevity.
 Unlike a boot with leather uppers and sturdy soles, these boots will not last a lifetime.
 The Terradora is a hiking boot with a running shoe design, making them lighter and less durable than other options on the market.

 The Keen Terradora does not provide much support underfoot and began to hurt after a full day on the trail.

 The Terradora is a great deal overall.
-At $140, they are relatively inexpensive compared to other models on the market.
-That said, they are less durable and will not last as long as, say, the Oboz Bridger Mid or the Ahnu Montara.
+They are relatively inexpensive compared to other models on the market.
 You can expect the Terradora to be easy to break in and soft in both the upper and sole.
 This makes them a good option for shorter day hikes, and the price is right for that purpose.